sandstorm/Fuzzer/README.md

 -----

-First, make sure you have a reasonably **high code coverage**, as the fuzzer will only work on code which is covered by Unit Tests (to reduce the nmber of false positives).
+First, make sure you have a reasonably **high code coverage**, as the fuzzer will only work on code which is covered by Unit Tests (to reduce the number of false positives).

 ```